sharuk0/Suffix_Automaton_Implementation/README.md

 ##Introduction

 This Python project implements a Suffix Automaton, a powerful data structure for various string processing applications.
 The Suffix Automaton provides an efficient way to deal with different problems related to strings, such as searching for substrings, finding the longest common substring, and more.
-Features
+Features:

-    Build a suffix automaton for any given string.
+    - Build a suffix automaton for any given string.
-    Visualize the structure of the automaton using graph representation.
+    - Visualize the structure of the automaton using graph representation.
-    Easy-to-understand code with detailed comments.
+    - Easy-to-understand code with detailed comments.

 ##Installation

 To run this project, you need Python 3.x and the following libraries:

-    networkx
+    - networkx
-    matplotlib
+    - matplotlib

 You can install these libraries using pip:

-bash

-pip install networkx matplotlib
+- pip install networkx matplotlib

 ##Usage